msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 A good container label is one that reminds you what the container contains so you don't have open it to find out.
-In much the same way, a good variable name is one that reminds you what your code will use it for.
+In much the same way, a good variable name is one that reminds you what your code will use the variable for.
-For example, you might name a variable ``radius`` if it will store the length (number of pixels) for the radius of a circle or ``time_left`` if it will store the number of minutes left in a game.
+For example, you might name a variable ``radius`` if it will store the number of pixels in the radius of a circle or ``time_left`` if it will store the number of minutes left in a game.

 .. clickablearea:: ca-variable-benefits
     :table:
-    :question: Click on all that you think are reasons to use good variable names.
-(If you make a mistake you can click on the value again to unhighlight it.)
+    :question: Highlight all that you think are reasons to use good variable names.
     :correct: 1,1;1,3;2,1;2,3
     :incorrect: 1,2;2,2